Finite Fields

 This means that the overall group \(GF(p^n)^*\) contains at least two distinct subgroups, \(H\) and \(K\), both of order \(d\).
 Since \(H \neq K\), the union \(H \cup K\) contains strictly more than \(d\) elements.
 However, every element in both \(H\) and \(K\) satisfies the equation \(x^d = 1\), meaning they are all roots of the polynomial \(x^d - 1\).

 This yields strictly more than \(d\) roots for a polynomial of degree \(d\).
-This contradicts the theorem from Part 21: Polynomial Rings, which states that a polynomial of degree \(d\) over a field can have at most \(d\) roots.
+This contradicts the theorem that a polynomial of degree \(d\) over a field has at most \(d\) zeros.
 Thus, the components must be pairwise relatively prime, and \(GF(p^n)^*\) is cyclic.

 The Additive Structure: